Grete Hermann: Academia and research

-Quantum mechanics
+Theoretical physics

-As a philosopher, Hermann had a particular interest in the foundations of physics.
-In 1934, she went to Leipzig "for the express purpose of reconciling a neo-Kantian conception of causality with the new quantum mechanics".
+In 1934, Hermann went to Leipzig "for the express purpose of reconciling a neo-Kantian conception of causality with the new quantum mechanics".
 In Leipzig, many exchanges of thoughts took place among Hermann, Carl Friedrich von Weizsäcker, and Werner Heisenberg.
+In these discussions, she argued that Kantian causality should remain secure, and questioned whether quantum uncertainty reflected subjective ignorance or a principled limit requiring a revision of the Kantian framework.
 The contents of her work in this time, including a focus on a distinction of predictability and causality, are known from three of her own publications, and from later description of their discussions by von Weizsäcker, and the discussion of Hermann's work in chapter ten of Heisenberg's Physics and Beyond.
+Heisenberg describes her as dissatisfied with intermediate positions, but as partly reassured by replies influenced by Niels Bohr, and presents the exchange as clarifying the relation between Kantian concepts and modern physics.

 From Denmark, she published her work The foundations of quantum mechanics in the philosophy of nature (Die naturphilosophischen Grundlagen der Quantenmechanik).
 This work has been referred to as "one of the earliest and best philosophical treatments of the new quantum mechanics".
 In this work, she concludes:

 The theory of quantum mechanics forces us […] to drop the assumption of the absolute character of knowledge about nature, and to deal with the principle of causality independently of this assumption.
 Quantum mechanics has therefore not contradicted the law of causality at all, but has clarified it and has removed from it other principles which are not necessarily connected to it.